In today’s business climate, creating a company culture that attracts and retains A+ Players and develops teams is a necessity.

 “The Great Resignation” is making companies regroup, rethink, and renegotiate.

-Here’s what’s happening: In the US and elsewhere, with COVID still changing norms and shaking things up, the way we do business is changing.
+Here’s what’s happening: In the US and elsewhere, the way we do business is changing.
 Large numbers of people are leaving their jobs, and with remote work on the rise, the so-called “normal” business environment of yesterday may never return.
 Like me, you probably see “Hiring” signs and a lack of employees everywhere you go.
 It is evident that business owners and managers are now navigating the ripple effects from the pandemic, as employees re-evaluate their lives and careers and leave their jobs in record numbers.

 To attract and keep the best employees: Owners, CEOs and Managers, heighten your awareness of WHY employees resign and go elsewhere.
 Use information (such as the survey above) to set priorities within your company, to create a trusted and psychologically safe environment.
 With a new hire, or as you interview, address how you demonstrate and manage these common priorities people want in their jobs.